ModaOperandi/agora/CONTRIBUTING.md

 ## Merge approval

-Repository maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
+@agora-council use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

-A change requires LGTMs from an absolute majority of the MAINTAINERS.
+A change requires LGTMs from an absolute majority of the CODEOWNERS.
 The Benevolent dictator for life reserves sole veto power.
-We recommend also getting an LGTM from the BDFL in advance of merging to avoid the possibility of a revert.
+We recommend also getting a LGTM from the BDFL in advance of merging to avoid the possibility of a revert.